mvelarde238/mv23theme/readme.txt

 CHANGELOG
 **************************************************************************************************

+23.8.221 24-05-18
+- Check if user is admin before using 'custom_menu_order' filter hook in theme options

 23.8.220 24-05-17
 - Listing Comp. on_click_post "no actions" implementation
 - Listing Comp. small view fixes: layout and pagination